 Our pupils also take part in outward bound activities and relish all outdoor learning opportunities, with the Early Years Foundation Stage and Year 1 pupils enjoying weekly Forest Schools sessions and the Year 6 pupils visiting Arthog for a residential visit each year.
 All year groups make at least one trip away from the school premises each year to extend their learning as well as to have fun and to take part in enriching experiences!

-Please visit the class pages to find out more about what is happening in your child/children's class/classes with links to websites to help you to support learning at home.
+Please visit the individual year group pages under the 'Classes' tab above to find out more about what is happening in your child/children's class/classes with links to websites to help you to support learning at home.